Alberta Gay

-Alberta Gay (born Alberta Williams Cooper; January 1, 1913 – May 8, 1987) was the mother of five children including recording artists Marvin Gaye and Frankie Gaye.
+Alberta Williams Gay (née Cooper; January 1, 1913 – May 8, 1987) was the mother of five children including recording artists Marvin Gaye and Frankie Gaye.
 Born in Rocky Mount, North Carolina, she married the minister Marvin Gay Sr., after relocating to Washington, D.C., in her early twenties.

-Biography

 Early life

 Alberta Williams Cooper was born on New Year's Day, 1913, in Rocky Mount, North Carolina.
 She had three sisters, Pearl, Tolie and Zeola, and a brother, Aster, but she endured a troubled childhood while growing up in North Carolina: her father once shot at her mother during an argument.
 Although her mother survived, her father later died in a psychiatric hospital.
 Alberta told David Ritz that she felt she really did not have a father, and her family did not put her in a school until she was eight years old.

 At 20 years of age, she had a child, a son named Michael.
 As a result, her mother sent her to live with a relative in Washington, D.C., where she met the minister Marvin Gay in 1934.
 After a year of dating, the couple married on July 2, 1935.
 The young couple first settled at an apartment located at 1617 First Street SW, only a few blocks from the Anacostia River.
 The First Street neighborhood was nicknamed "Simple City" owing to its being "half city, half country".

 Due to his belief that he could not raise another man's child, Marvin Gay eventually sent Alberta's son, Michael, to live with Alberta's sister Pearl.
 According to Alberta's daughter, Jeanne, Michael Cooper did not learn that Alberta was his mother until he was a teenager.
-Allegedly, when Michael began living with his half-siblings, he told young Marvin to stand up against his father's abuse; when he did, Marvin Sr. responded by sending Michael to live with his aunt, Zeola, another one of Alberta's sisters, in Detroit.
+Allegedly, when Michael began living with his half-siblings, he told young Marvin to stand up against his father's abuse; when he did, Marvin Sr. responded by sending Michael to live with his aunt Zeola, another one of Alberta's sisters, in Detroit.
 However, Jeanne Gay said Michael Cooper had planned to move to Detroit before the alleged confrontation between father and son.

 Family life

 Children

 Marvin Sr. and Alberta had four children.
-The first, Mable Jeanne, was born in 1937.
+The first, Mable Jeanne, was born in December 1936.
 Marvin Pentz Jr. followed on April 2, 1939.
 A younger son, Frances "Frankie", followed in November 1941, with a younger daughter, Zeola (named after her aunt), following in 1945.
 With her husband, she converted to the strict House of God, an eccentric Christian sect that took its teachings from Hebrew Pentecostalism.
 Since her husband barely worked jobs, Alberta worked as a domestic worker, cleaning houses in the Maryland and Virginia areas to provide income for her family.
 Gay Sr. fathered another son, Antwaun Carey Gay, in 1970 by another woman during one of his extramarital affairs without Alberta's knowledge.